cisco-open/jalapeno/README.md

 * **Data Processors** - Jalapeno has two classes of processors:

     * Base data processors: parse topology and performance data coming off Kafka and populate the base data collections in the Arango graphDB or Influx time-series DB.
-The Topology and Telegraf pods are base processors.
+The GoBMP-Arango and Telegraf pods are base processors.

     * Virtual Topology or Edge processors: mine the graph and TSDB data collections and then populate virtual topology Edge collections in the graph DB.
 Linkstate-edge is an one such processor: <https://github.com/cisco-open/jalapeno/tree/main/linkstate-edge>